wdawson/okta.github.io/_source/_posts/2018-02-15-build-crud-app-vuejs-node.md

 - Massive community supported [resources, components, libraries, and projects](https://github.com/vuejs/awesome-vue)
 - Vue feels very similar to [React](https://github.com/facebook/react) (without the JSX!) which lowers the barrier to entry for those with React experience.
 Moving between React and Vue isn't very difficult.

-We covered a lot of material in this tutorial but don't feel bad if you didn't grasp everything the first time.
+I covered a lot of material in this tutorial but don't feel bad if you didn't grasp everything the first time.
 The more you work with these technologies, the more familiar they will become.

 To learn more about Vue.js head over to [https://vuejs.org](https://vuejs.org/) or check out these other great resources from the [@oktadev team](https://twitter.com/OktaDev):
 - [The Ultimate Guide to Progressive Web Applications](https://developer.okta.com/blog/2017/07/20/the-ultimate-guide-to-progressive-web-applications)